nickcoleman/ai-analyzer/Portfolio-Orchestrator.md

   ELIF refresh pending after 10 min:
-    Proceed with caveat: "Portfolio data >2 hours old" Note in execution: sector allocation may have shifted
+    Proceed with caveat: "Portfolio data >2 hours old" Note in recommendation: sector allocation may have shifted

   IF delay >15 min:
     Escalate to Master-Architect